richard-porter/frozen-kernel/README.md

 ## Recommended Diagrams

+## Recommended Diagrams

 These diagrams visualize the core concepts across the **Frozen Kernel** ecosystem.
-They are written in **Mermaid** (native GitHub Markdown support) so they render automatically and stay perfectly up-to-date when you edit the text.
+They are written in **Mermaid** (native GitHub Markdown support) so they render automatically.

 ### 1. Frozen Kernel Safety State Machine
-The deterministic finite-state automata that enforces immutable behavioral boundaries before any model output reaches the user.

 ```mermaid
 stateDiagram-v2
     direction TB